XOYZ69/school_reports/README.md

 ### LaTeX

-If you have installed LaTeX please make sure the terminal command `pdflatex` is working correctly since this is the building command used for the reports.
+If you encounter problems building with your LaTeX installation please make sure to check for any updates and that `pdflatex` is in your path and accesible since this is the building command used for the reports.

 ## Prepare